hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

     event to listen to (parent or leaf), this can be a path to only listen to events in certain cicumstances target map (remote param A, path to attribute,remote param B, action it does with B)

-Remotes can have unlimited map entries but can only target attributes in the element it is part of for value changes, or target the parent of the element
+Remotes can have unlimited map entries but can only target attributes in the element it is part of for value changes

 action-type: permission, value change, switch parents on|off, turn on or off attributes,  or void (just runs remote)

-so an action:
+actions can also send out custom events to anywhere and the value of B is that custom event payload